rwth-i5/mie2021/README.md

 We used the ISIC Challenge 2019 Dataset.
 The dataset and basic statistics about the dataset can be found here: https://www.kaggle.com/andrewmvd/isic-2019.

 The metadata file for our FHIR server and sample images can be found in the dataset folder.

+## Used Components

+We containerised our algorithm with Docker (https://www.docker.com).
+Further, every data provider has a Docker Engine in order to execute the dockerised algorithms.
+For image provision, we used MinIO (https://min.io), which stores the ISIC2019 images.
+For the patient's metadata, we used a Blaze FHIR Server (https://github.com/samply/blaze).